News and events

 The Victorian Archaeology Colloquium is a one-day event for people working in Victorian archaeology to share the results of their work over the past 12 months, and to catch up generally.

-The next Colloquium will be held on Friday 5 February 2016 (registration opens January 2016).
+The next Colloquium will be held in February 2021

 Copies of the Colloquium publication – Excavations, Surveys and Heritage Management in Victoria – can be purchased here